DavidRach/USERM/README.md

 ## 🖊 Instruction

+The following instructions and all reference can be foudn here: 📖 [Documentation website](https://xiangmingcai.github.io/USERM)

-For basic use of the USERM: [basic use instruction](https://github.com/xiangmingcai/USERM/blob/main/instruction_basic.md)
+1. For basic use of the USERM

-For instruction about using custom single-color control FCS file: [custom scc instruction](https://github.com/xiangmingcai/USERM/blob/main/instruction_customFCS.md)
+2. For instruction about using custom single-color control FCS file

-For instruction about using USERM to interpret observed spread: [interpret spread instruction](https://github.com/xiangmingcai/USERM/blob/main/instruction_interprateHighCoef.md)
+3. For instruction about using USERM to interpret observed spread

 ## ⚙️ Contribute Single-cor control FCS files to the USERM